Make cities and human settlements inclusive, safe, resilient and sustainable

 All campuses are open to the public for access to open and green spaces.
 At University Park, there is a map that describes all the trees to help enjoy the natural environment.
 At all campuses, community members often use public green spaces for recreation, picnics, and other community activities.
 In addition to open and green spaces on our campuses:

-• Penn State manages Stone Valley Forest, approximately 8,000 acres of forestland, which are open to public use including hunting, fishing, and trapping of wildlife.
+- Penn State manages Stone Valley Forest, approximately 8,000 acres of forestland, which are open to public use including hunting, fishing, and trapping of wildlife.

-• The Arboretum at Penn State is free and open to the public and features a year long schedule of events and volunteer programs and promotes the 200 Acres, a new self-guided touring app, which tests users’ knowledge of Penn State by providing new perspectives on the University’s original land, history, and purpose.
+- The Arboretum at Penn State is free and open to the public and features a year long schedule of events and volunteer programs and promotes the 200 Acres, a new self-guided touring app, which tests users’ knowledge of Penn State by providing new perspectives on the University’s original land, history, and purpose.

-• Shavers Creek Environmental Center provide free public access to trails and open spaces as well as educational and recreational opportunities.
+- Shavers Creek Environmental Center provide free public access to trails and open spaces as well as educational and recreational opportunities.

-stewardship, respite and connection.
+- Musser Gap is university property that provides free access to open space and serves as an important connection between State College and Rothrock State Forest.
+It provides a space for learning, stewardship, respite and connection.
 After two years of intensive student, faculty, and community work led by the PSU Department of Landscape Architecture with support from ClearWater Conservancy, including site analysis, community engagement, and design development, the PSU Office of Physical Plant (OPP) and Penn State Outreach teams developed a plan to support these efforts.

 Yes, Penn State contributes to local arts by hosting free and paid concerts and public performances across our campuses.
 These performances are open to the public.

-On the Univeristy Park (main) campus, the reports and projects page for the Center for The Performing Arts at University Park lists more than dozens of performances throughout each year (many of which were performed on multiple occasions).
+On the University Park (main) campus, the reports and projects page for the Center for The Performing Arts at University Park lists more than dozens of performances throughout each year (many of which were performed on multiple occasions).
 The Center for The Performing Arts is only one of several entities around the campuses providing performances for the community.
 An example of an annual event open to campus and community is the Penn’s Woods Music Festival.

 On other Penn State campuses, there are vibrant arts programs that are open to the public.